-Park Nottingham u3a ________________U3A will encourage and may require members to bring carers with them to U3A activities, as needed, with no additional cost for the carer.
+Park Nottingham u3a will encourage and may require members to bring carers with them to U3A activities, as needed, with no additional cost for the carer.
 The carer will fall under U3A liability insurance unless they are a professional carer, in which case the individual will be covered by their employer’s insurance cover.

-______________U3A willPark Nottingham u3a maintain a database of venues and the facilities offered by each venue to accommodate different needs.
+Park Nottingham u3a maintain a database of venues and the facilities offered by each venue to accommodate different needs.

-____________U3A Park Nottingham u3a has a duty of care to all members and this may mean that difficult decisions have to be taken in assessing an individual’s ability to participate either in the U3A as a whole or within individual activities.
+Park Nottingham u3a has a duty of care to all members and this may mean that difficult decisions have to be taken in assessing an individual’s ability to participate either in the U3A as a whole or within individual activities.
 These decisions will always be taken through discussion with the individual member and his or her carer in order to ensure that a fair and considered decision is taken.
 This may include developing a risk assessment with the individual regarding their ability to participate.